Coeus1269/Utils/README.md

 Intended to be compiled into a jar for inclusion in other projects

-String Utils - Collection of string utilities <br>
+String Utils - Collection of string utilities gathered over the years into one location <br>
   Built in Java 1.7 <br>
   Current version: 1.23<br>